Ranthambore Fort Rajasthan

 Ranthambore National Park gets its name from the fort that stands in the middle of the park.
-The fort is called Ranthambore and it gets its name from two hills - Thanbhor which is the hill on which the fort is located, and Ran which is a hill close by.
+The fort is called Ranthambore and it gets its name from two hills - Thanbhor which is the hill on where the fort is located, and Ran which is a hill close by.

 While not much is known about the founding of the fort, what is known is that there was a settlement here as far back as the 8th century.